hamadmarri/linux/Documentation/scheduler/sched-Cachy.rst

 	sysctl kernel.sched_hrrn_max_lifetime_ms=60000

 The value is in milliseconds, the above command changes hrrn_max_lifetime from 10s to 60s.

 3.2 HRRN latency
 -----------------

 A new task could overcome old tasks because it has 1 sum execution, and lets say its age is few microseconds 7000ns (7us).
-This new task will have HRRN = 7000 which is high compared with older tasks.
+This new task will have HRRN =7000 which is high compared with older tasks.
 That's why we proposed hrrn_latency which is in microseconds.
 When a new task is forked, the hrrn_start_time is set to (current time in nano + hrrn_latency).
 The default value of hrrn_latency is 0.
 This value can be changed by the following:

 	sysctl kernel.sched_hrrn_latency_us=6000

 This sets hrrn_latency to 6ms.
 Notice that a new task will have HRRN=1 for this period of time.
 Notice also that if no runnable tasks other than this new task, this task will run.
 Adding 6ms doesn't mean that a new task will pause for 6ms.
 It means it will have HRRN=1 or 0 for 6ms.
 It depends on how many other task on the run queue and whether they have higher HRRN or not.
 This will solve a problem when having heavy compilation with -j5 on 4CPUS machine.
 The compilation will create new threads for each file and that might cause freezes and hangups.

 Technically those new threads could have higher HRRN values than Xorg or whatever old running desktop tasks.

-Having said that, the default value is 0, on my machine this value doesn't make any problems and I don't have any freezes when compiling kernel unless I changed it to -500000000.
+Having said that, the default value is 0, on my machine this value doesn't make any problems and don't have any freezes when compiling kernel unless changed it to -500000000.
 It depends on your machine and on how fast is your HD drive.

 4. Priorities